 Oversized shades are very much back in.
-To emphasize them even more, slick your hair back into a tight bun.
+To emphasise them even more, slick your hair back into a tight bun.

 Overalls already give off a hippie-inspired vibe, and throwing on a pair of super-round, sepia-tinted shades completes the look.

-Blue skirt, blue bag, blue bangle, and blue reflective sunnies: a very stylish ode to the color.
+Blue skirt, blue bag, blue bangle, and blue reflective sunnies: a very stylish ode to the colour.

-For a casual day look that’s comprised mainly of neutral tones, toss on a pair of reflective shades in a vivid color like orange to amp up your look’s overall impact.
+For a casual day look that’s comprised mainly of neutral tones, toss on a pair of reflective shades in a vivid colour like orange to amp up your look’s overall impact.